 Just an FYI before you start filling your cheeks like a hamster, it takes 297 grams of dried coca leaves to create just one gram of marching powder.
 Put 10 in your mouth and you’ll be gagging, but trust me, it’s worth it.

-Danger level: Safe as fuck.
+Danger level: Safe AF.

 3. Angel’s Trumpet

 Also known as Inca Sun or Inca Queen, Angel’s Trumpet is not to be taken lightly and is dangerous as hell.
 It’s easy to over-do it on this pretty little flower as the hallucinations can spiral, quite literally, to the end of the world.
 Apparently, there’s an extremely fine line between having a good trip and killing yourself and the trip is deep, intense and long — lasting for two days after the initial high.

 Medscape quotes symptoms of an Angel Trumpet high as “red as a beet, dry as a bone, blind as a bat, mad as a hatter and hot as a hare.”

 Danger level: Don’t even bother.

 Similar to ayahuasca, San Pedro cacti is drunk like tea, sat around a fire with a shaman present.
 This high is said to float on similar spiritual breezes to ayahuasca and also causes the soul-cleansing, gut-wrenching vomit before the trip hugs into your mind.
 Astral travel, a deep connection with the earth and higher clarity are all said to been achieved by drinking this cacti tea.

 Maybe this is how those clever little Incas knew the earth was round before the rest of the planet, eh?